 Advanced Physical Therapy

-Even when your hips feel perfectly normal and pain-free while running, some additional physical therapy may be required in order to maintain your hip health.
-After all, the likelihood of future hip dislocation after surgery increases quite a bit, so you should be at your guard for potential repeat injuries.
+Even when your hips feel perfectly normal and pain-free while running, some additional physical therapy may be required in order to maintain your health.
+After all, the likelihood of future development after surgery increases quite a bit, so you should be at your guard for potential repeat injuries.
 These physical therapy techniques are done with the help of a professional, and are more severe than common home exercises.
 Consider using these techniques alongside your standard recovery process, and semi-regularly as a way of checking up on your body.

 - Manual Therapeutic Techniques (MTT): These are techniques used by physical therapists to provide intensive, hands on care.
 It involves deep massage and targeted exercises to strengthen mobility and prevent inflammation.